 Hydraulics Are Usually More Immersive

-However, in a general sense, hydraulic pedal options tend to offer a more accurate braking experience than load cell pedals, and this can in turn provide more immersion.
+However, in a general sense, hydraulic pedal options tend to offer a more accurate braking experience than load cell pedals, and this in turn can provide more immersion.
 This is mainly due to the fact that real cars use hydraulic pedal systems, and so hydraulic pedals just do the best job of emulating that aspect of driving in real life.

 2. Load Cell Pedals Tend To Be Less Prone To Damage

 The difference in durability is not quite as straight forward as in the case of immersion.
 In a lot of cases, there will be no difference between a set of load cell pedals and a set of hydraulic pedals, but there are some cases where the difference is very clear.
-This is not a point about build quality and is more about the pedals’ proneness to getting damaged.
+This is not a point about build quality and is more about the pedals’ susceptibility to getting damaged.

 Load Cells Are Very Robust